Matrix Decomposition and Applications: Netflix Recommender and Matrix Factorization

-We formally consider algorithms for solving the following problem: The matrix $\bA$ is approximately factorized into an $M\times K$ matrix $\bW$ and a $K \times N$ matrix $\bZ$.
-Usually $K$ is chosen to be smaller than $M$ or $N$, so that $\bW$ and $\bZ$ are smaller than the original matrix $\bA$.
-This results in a compressed version of the original data matrix.
-An appropriate decision on the value of $K$ is critical in practice, but the choice of $K$ is very often problem dependent.
-The factorization is significant in the sense, suppose $\bA=[\ba_1, \ba_2, \ldots, \ba_N]$ and $\bZ=[\bz_1, \bz_2, \ldots, \bz_N]$ are the column partitions of $\bA,\bZ$ respectively, then $\ba_n = \bW\bz_n$, i.e., each column $\ba_n$ is approximated by a linear combination of the columns of $\bW$ weighted by the components in $\bz_n$.
-Therefore, columns of $\bW$ can be thought of as containing the column basis of $\bA$.
-This is similar to the factorization in the data interpretation part (Part~\ref{part:data-interation}, p.~\pageref{part:data-interation}).
-What's different is that we are not restricting $\bW$ to be exact columns from $\bA$.
+We then formally consider algorithms for solving the following problem: The matrix $\bA$ is approximately factorized into an $M\times K$ matrix $\bW$ and a $K \times N$ matrix $\bZ$.
+Typically, $K$ is selected to be smaller than both $M$ and $N$, ensuring that $\bW$ and $\bZ$ have reduced dimensions compared to the original matrix $\bA$.
+This reduction in dimensionality results in a compressed representation of the original data matrix.
+An appropriate decision on the value of $K$ is critical in practice; but the choice of $K$ is very often problem-dependent.
+The factorization is significant in the sense that if $\bA=[\ba_1, \ba_2, \ldots, \ba_N]$ and $\bZ=[\bz_1, \bz_2, \ldots, \bz_N]$ are the column partitions of $\bA$ and $\bZ$, respectively, then we have $\ba_n = \bW\bz_n$.
+This means each column $\ba_n$ is approximated by a linear combination of the columns of $\bW$, weighted by the components in $\bz_n$.
+Therefore, the columns of $\bW$ can be thought of as containing the column basis (\textit{template columns}, or the approximation of the column basis) of $\bA$; and $\bz_n$ indicates the coordinates (or \textit{activations}) of $\ba_n$ in the basis $\bW$.
+This concept is similar to the factorization methods discussed in the data interpretation part (Part~\ref{part:data-interation}).
+The key difference is that we do not restrict $\bW$ to consist of exact columns from $\bA$.

-To find the approximation $\bA\approx\bW\bZ$, we need to define a loss function such that the distance between $\bA$ and $\bW\bZ$ can be measured.
-The loss function is selected to be the Frobenius norm between two matrices which vanishes to zero if $\bA=\bW\bZ$ where the advantage will be seen shortly.
+However, in most cases, the resulting factorization problem has no exact solution, thus requiring optimization procedures to find suitable numerical approximations.
+The problem is usually solved using a \textit{two-block coordinate descent (2-BCD)} approach (see Algorithm~\ref{alg:two_bcd_gen_inals} for a general illustration).
+In order to obtain the approximation $\bA\approx\bW\bZ$, we must establish a loss function such that the distance between $\bA$ and $\bW\bZ$ can be measured.
+In our discussion, the chosen loss function is the Frobenius norm (a.k.a., the Euclidean distance, Definition~\ref{definition:frobernius-in-svd}) between two matrices, which vanishes to zero if $\bA=\bW\bZ$, and its advantages will become evident shortly.

-To simplify the problem, let us assume that there are no missing ratings first.
-Project data vectors $\ba_n$ to a smaller dimension $\bz_n \in \real^K$ with $K<M$, such that the \textit{reconstruction error} measured by Frobenius norm is minimized (assume $K$ is known):
+To simplify the problem, let's first assume that there are no missing ratings.
+We project the data vectors $\ba_n\in\real^M$ into a lower dimension $\bz_n \in \real^K$ with $K<\min\{M, N\}$ in a way that the \textit{reconstruction error} (a.k.a., \textit{criterion function, objective function, cost function, or loss function}) as measured by the Frobenius norm (a.k.a., sum of squared loss) is minimized (assume $K$ is known):